Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 180 trips per day across all routes, equating to approximately 43 weekly trips per stop.
+The service frequency averages out to 180 trips per day across all routes, equating to roughly 43 weekly trips per individual stop.

 Frequently Asked Questions - Transport